electrocret/LibreNMSAPIClient/README.md

 ## Function Flag
-You can append function flags to the beginning of functions to adjust how the API behaves.
+You can append function flags to the beginning of functions followed by and underscore to adjust how the API behaves.

 {flags}_{function}({Parameters})